OliverJcYang/OliverJcYang.github.io/_pages/about.md

 - Introductory to Marketing/ Management/ Information System

-## Professional Experience

-I have gained valuable experience through internships in various sectors:
 ## Extra-Curricular Activities
 I am passionate about giving back to the community, as demonstrated by my volunteer work at Johns Hopkins University, where I helped distribute food and clothing to those in need.
 Additionally, I completed a challenging hiking mission as part of The Duke of Edinburgh’s International Award, navigating wilderness terrain without modern conveniences.

+## Languages
+I am proficient in English, Mandarin, and I am begin to learn Cantonese 4 years ago.

-## Skills and Interests
+## Hobby

-I am proficient in English, Mandarin, and have basic knowledge of Cantonese.
-My technical skills include programming in Python, C, and C++, alongside expertise in Microsoft Office and Bloomberg.
-In my free time, I enjoy table tennis, tennis, swimming, and hiking.
+- Tennis
+- Table Tennis\(ChinaTT Highest point\:1516\)
+- Hiking
+-

 ## Get in Touch